After the initial excitement of your pregnancy announcement, it is not uncommon to begin feeling anxious about your pending arrival.

 - Say ‘no’

 Understanding your limitations and learning to say no is important.
 You are unlikely to have the same energy levels as you did pre pregnancy.
-Saying no and prioritizing is essential to looking after you.
+Saying no and prioritising is essential to looking after you.

 - Be prepared